turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 end
 ```

 Pat yourself on the back.
 You just built an API.
+And with TDD.
 Huzzah!
 Now go call a friend and tell them how cool you are.

 ## Supporting Materials